Pandemic speed of COVID-19

 The ground-glass opacities and consolidative are usually bilateral, peripheral and basal in distribution.
 It was found that approximately half the COVID-19 infected patients had normal CT scans up to 2 days after the onset of flu-like symptoms.
 Also, the COVID-19 RT-PCR sensitivity may be as low as 60-70%.
 Therefore, patients with pneumonia resulting from COVID-19 may have lung abnormalities on chest CT with associated negative RT-PCR.
 However, the lung abnormalities during the early course of COVID-19 infection usually are peripheral focal or multifocal GGOs affecting both lungs in approximately 50%–75% of patients.
 Furthermore, as the disease progresses, crazy paving and consolidation become the dominant CT findings.
 These observations start to peak between 9 and 13 days, followed by slow clearing at approximately one month and beyond.

-A retrospective study of patients found 54% of asymptomatic patients had pneumonic changes on CT.
+A study of found 54% of asymptomatic patients had pneumonic changes on CT scans.
 This study evaluated the chest CT findings of patients from the Diamond Princess cruise ship who contracted the COVID-19 disease.
 The results revealed a high incidence of subclinical CT changes in COVID-19 infected cases.
 Also, they indicated more GGO predominance over consolidation and milder severity on CT than symptomatic cases.
 The key points of the study included that the 104 cases analysed, 76 (73%) were asymptomatic and 41 (54%) showed pneumonic changes on the CT scans.
 Also, the other 28 (27%) cases were symptomatic, 22 (79%) of which had abnormal CT findings.
 However, the asymptomatic cases showed more GGO predominance over consolidation (83%) compared to symptomatic cases that may show a consolidation predominance over GGO (41%).
 Furthermore, asymptomatic cases indicated a milder CT severity score than symptomatic cases.

 Lung Ultrasound observations in adults with COVID-19.